thuliteio/getdoks.org/content/docs/extensions/mermaid/index.md

 ## At build time

-If you don't need to generate charts and diagrams at request time, use the Mermaid Live Editor to generate charts and diagrams at build time.
+If you don't need to generate charts and diagrams at request time, use the Mermaid Live Editor to generate charts and diagrams for use at build time.

 ### Workflow